allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 tags: [spark, spark streaming, apache kafka, scala]
 ---

-Today we would like to publish our experience with [Apache Spark](http://spark.apache.org/), and how to solve one of the most annoying aspects of the framework.
+Today we would like to share our experience with [Apache Spark](http://spark.apache.org/), and how to deal with one of the most annoying aspects of the framework.
 This article assumes basic knowledge of Apache Spark.
 If you feel uncomfortable with the basics of Spark, we recommend you to participate in an excellent [online course](https://www.edx.org/course/introduction-big-data-apache-spark-uc-berkeleyx-cs100-1x)